Same-sex couples updating legal status after abortion ruling | Law-Order

 Ryanne Seyba's law firm in Hollywood, Florida, is offering free second-parent adoptions, which are similar to step-parent adoptions, for qualified same-sex couples to help ease some of the stress caused by the possible ripple effects of the abortion decision.

-“We realised last week when (the ruling) came out we needed to do something,” said Seyba of The Upgrade Lawyers.
+“We realized last week when (the ruling) came out we needed to do something,” said Seyba of The Upgrade Lawyers.

 A judge in Broward County plans to have a special day in August to finalize all the adoptions at once, Seyba said.
 If nothing else, completing the process should give nervous families more security, she said.